jigarius/drupal-migration-example/README.md

 # Drupal 8 Migration Example

 Usually when a huge site makes the (wise) decision to migrate to Drupal, one of the biggest concerns of the site owners is _How to migrate the old site's data into the new Drupal site_.
-The existing old site might or might not be a Drupal site, but given that the new site is on Drupal, we can make use of the cool _migrate_ module to import data from a variety of data sources including but not limited to XML, JSON, CSV and SQL databases.
+The old site might or might not be a Drupal site, but given that the new site is on Drupal, we can make use of the cool _migrate_ module to import data from a variety of data sources including but not limited to XML, JSON, CSV and SQL databases.

 This project is an example module showing how to go about importing basic data from a CSV data source though things would work pretty similarly for other types of data sources.
 Apart from a basic data import, I have also included certain other important things which a migration might involve, for example, import of 2 different types of entities and the relation between them.